spryker/spryker-docs/docs/scos/dev/guidelines/operatable-feature-guidelines.md

 (without re-deployment) to decrease resolution impact on critical business flows (such options need to be handed over in the Operational guidelines).

 ### Stability
-It is very common use-case that your business/technical teams identifies project specific risks that temporary challenge the stability of your application.
+It is very common for business or technical teams to identify project-specific risks that may temporarily challenge the stability of the application.
-To enable us counter such events with a joined team effort or apply alternative solutions for these specific cases, it is recommended to hand over such gathered information to us via the Operational guidelines.
+To enable the Operations team to effectively address such events or explore alternative solutions, it is recommended that any gathered information related to these specific cases be shared via the Operational guidelines.
+This will help ensure that the Operations team has the necessary information to address stability issues and maintain the reliability of the application.

 ### Readability
-Code readability is a major quality attribute that affects code review time, code fix time, feature delivery time, developer onboarding time, error evaluation time, human error count (etc.) over your application team and us.
-In order to decrease all of those negative effects in your application, the QG establishes a set of readability rules that need to be fulfilled.
+Code readability is a major quality attribute that can impact various aspects of a project, including code review time, code fix time, feature delivery time, developer onboarding time, error evaluation time, and the number of human errors.
+To improve the efficiency and effectiveness of the team, it is important to establish a set of readability rules that need to be followed.
+This will help ensure that the codebase is easy to understand and maintain, which can lead to faster delivery of features and fewer errors.

 ### Credibility
-In order to have a credible application that aims to work 24/7/365 while rolling out huge change-sets during this time, it’s recommended to build/follow test best-practices to aim errorless behaviour on production environment.
-Optionally a set of production targeted smoke tests (in consideration with their impact on the production environment itself) can be handed over to us (as part of Operational guidelines or Deployment guidelines), to verify the proper behaviour of a recent change in the system.
+To ensure a credible application that can operate continuously (24/7/365) and implement significant changes on a regular basis, it is recommended to develop and adhere to testing best practices that aim for error-free behavior in the production environment.
+As an optional step, a set of production-targeted smoke tests
+(considering their impact on the production environment) can be conducted to verify the proper behavior of recent changes to the system.
+These tests can be included as part of the operational or deployment guidelines.

 Note: it is recommended to put extra attention over the environment specific application/infrastructure configurations and settings as those carry a higher risk of business impact on error.